 - Concessions including food and drinks

-- Free water refill stations under the Hawthorne Bridge & park fountains
+- Free water refill station under the Hawthorne Bridge

 - Misting stations near the two main stages